Skip to main content

 3.3.
 Read the latest data

-A client can get the latest published topic-data by making a GET
+A client can get the latest published topic-data resource by making a

-request to the topic-data URI in the broker.
+GET request to the "topic-data" URI in the broker.
 Please note that

-discovery of the topic-data parameter is a required previous step
+discovery of the "topic-data" topic property is a required previous

 If the target URI does not match an existing resource or the topic is

-not in the fully created state (see Section 3.1), the broker MUST
+not in the fully created state (see Section 3.1), the broker returns

 Example: